Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 5 -  Concurrency and Threading/OSTEP - 26 Concurrency.md

 The fact that threads **share** an address space and process **do not**, make (1) and (2) easier to accomplish with threads.

 ## Thread Creation
-Much like processes to predict *when* a thread will be ran.
+Much like processes it is impossible to predict *when* a thread will be ran.

 Creation:
 ```c